Advertiser Disclosure

 Final Thoughts

-The border control process will feel different if you’re heading to the EU after November 10, 2024.
+The border control process will feel different if you’re heading to the EU after these new digital systems are implemented.
 You’ll scan your fingerprints and get a picture taken, and you won’t get a passport stamp.
 Everything is going digital, no matter your entry method.

 Ryan Smith's image